 Oshawa Museum

 Re-discover Oshawa’s history with a visit to the Oshawa Museum.
-Managed by the Oshawa Historical Society, the museum tells the story of Oshawa from Indigenous inhabitants to present day through engaging events, inspiring exhibits, and an immense collection of archival materials.
+Managed by the Oshawa Historical Society, the museum tells the story of Oshawa from Indigenous inhabitants to the present day through engaging events, inspiring exhibits, and an immense collection of archival materials.

-Where: 1450 Simcoe Street South, Lakeview Park Oshawa
+Where: 1450 Simcoe Street South, Lakeview Park, Oshawa

 Regular Hours: